 This program is opperated through a joint partnership between the Center for Engagement and Neighborhood Building and Alliance New Age of Aging initiative.

 Information about the 2012 awards is available below, along with a link to details about each organization's grant-funded project.

 This support helps advance social changes that improve quality of life and bolster the chances of success for vulnerable children, families, and communities, as well as improve quality of life.

 Information about the past three grant cycles is available below, along with a link to details about each organization’s grant-funded initiative.

 2008: Grantee Partners

-Contact the Alliance Civic Engagement Department with questions.
+Contact the Alliance's Center for Engagement and Neighborhood Building with questions.